-- 1. Member States shall bring into force the laws, regulations and administrative provisions necessary to comply with this Directive by [date] at the latest.
-They shall forthwith communicate to the Commission the text of those provisions. - When Member States adopt those provisions, they shall contain a reference to this Directive or be accompanied by such a reference on the occasion of their official publication.
+Member States shall bring into force the laws, regulations and administrative provisions necessary to comply with this Directive by [date]24 months after the entry into force of the Directive, at the latest.
+They shall forthwith communicate to the Commission the text of those provisions.

+When Member States adopt those provisions, they shall contain a reference to this Directive or be accompanied by such a reference on the occasion of their official publication.
 They shall also include a statement that references in existing laws, regulations and administrative provisions to the Directive repealed by this Directive shall be construed as references to this Directive.
-Member States shall determine how such reference is to be made and how that statement is to be formulated. - 2.
-Member States shall communicate to the Commission the text of the main provisions of national law which they adopt in the field covered by this Directive.
+Member States shall determine how such reference is to be made and how that statement is to be formulated.

+2. Member States shall communicate to the Commission the text of the main provisions of national law which they adopt in the field covered by this Directive.

-Repeal
+Article 37 Repeal